Last Updated: 02-04-2026

 The qcow2 image below uses the zfs filesystem.

-After you install one of the above qcow2 images at your VPS provider, and have followed the How-To on how to set them up, you can go directly to the SlackerMail-FreeBSD
+After you install one of the above qcow2 images at your VPS provider, and have followed the How-To on how to set them up, you can then go to

 b.
 ISO Install - (Traditional Install)